 Not every company advertising "we buy houses" actually has the cash to close.
 Here's what to check before signing anything:

-• Reviews and Track Record: BBB accreditation, Google reviews, and actual case studies matter more than a flashy website.
-We're BBB A+ Accredited with documented case studies in over 20 Florida cities.
+- Reviews and Track Record: BBB accreditation, Google reviews, and actual case studies matter more than a flashy website.
+We are BBB A+ Accredited and publish privacy-safe case-study proof across Florida.

 The Closing Cost Question